-The Company has adopted the Aoxin Q & M Performance Share Plan (the "Plan" or "PSP") that was approved by its shareholders at an Extraordinary General Meeting held on 9 January 2020.
+The Company adopted the Aoxin Q & M Performance Share Plan (the "Plan" or "PSP") that was approved by its shareholders at an Extraordinary General Meeting held on 9 January 2019.
 The Plan will expire on 8 January 2029.

-The Plan is administered by the PSP Committee whose members are of the Remuneration Committee of the Company from time to time:
+The Plan is administered by the PSP Committee whose members are of the RC of the Company from time to time.
+The members of the PSP Committee are as follows: